-Outbreaks of yellow fever virus erupts despite availability of an effective vaccine since the 1930s
+Outbreaks of yellow fever continue to erupt despite availability of an effective vaccine since the 1930s

-Before the development of a life-saving vaccine in the 1930s, the yellow fever virus was responsible for devastating epidemics in large cities in Africa, South, Central & North America and Europe.
+Before the development of a life-saving vaccine in the 1930s, the yellow fever virus was responsible for devastating epidemics in large cities in Africa, the Americas and Europe.

-Rapid urbanisation has exacerbated the issue by concentrating non-immune populations in settings where yellow fever virus thrives.
-City areas provide fertile breeding grounds for mosquito larvae: stagnant water collects in water containers, cans, tyres etc. Overcrowded housing does the rest, accelerating the viral effect.
+Rapid urbanisation has exacerbated the issue by concentrating people who have not been immunised in settings where the yellow fever virus thrives.
+City areas provide fertile breeding grounds for mosquito larvae, as stagnant water collects in water containers, cans and tyres.
+Overcrowded housing further accelerates the spread of the virus.

-As an acute viral haemorrhagic disease transmitted by mosquitoes, yellow fever causes devastating epidemics in areas where infected mosquitoes can come in contact with non-immunised populations.
-Up to 50% of people severely affected by yellow fever will die.
+An acute viral haemorrhagic disease transmitted by mosquitoes, yellow fever causes devastating epidemics in areas where infected mosquitoes can come in contact with people who are not vaccinated.
+Death rates can be as high as 50% among those severely affected.

 Yellow fever can be prevented by a safe, affordable and highly effective vaccine.
 One injection protects an individual for at least 35 years, and possibly for life.

 Yellow fever cannot be eliminated.
 However, the risk of outbreaks can be substantially reduced by immunising at least 70% of the at-risk population.
 In order to achieve this high coverage and maintain immunity for life in the 34 endemic countries in Africa, Gavi supports routine immunisation and preventive campaigns in eligible countries.

 The recent resurgence of yellow fever is especially pronounced in West and Central Africa, where mass vaccination campaigns in the period 1933–61 effectively meant the virus had disappeared.